 Check: A move to indicate staying in the hand without betting additional chips.

-Chip: Round disk used in poker to represent value.
+Chip: A round disk used in poker to represent value.

 Chop: A split pot due to two or more players holding the same hand.